upensabnis/assignment/README.rst

 * ``RIGHT`` - RIGHT will rotate the robot 90 degrees RIGHT without changing the position of the robot.
 * ``MOVE`` - MOVE will move the toy robot one unit forward in the direction it is currently facing.
 * ``REPORT`` - REPORT will announce the X,Y and F of the robot.
+* ``QUIT`` - Only works in case of reading inputs from user.
+QUIT will stop prompting for user input and will exit the application.

 Constraints
 ------------